 Family Re-entry Pilot Program at NYCHA: Stable Housing Is Key To Success

-The Family Re-entry Pilot Program is a collaborative effort with the New York City Housing Authority and the NYC Department of Homeless Services.
-The Vera Institute of Justice and the Corporation of Supportive Housing are working with NYCHA in the planning and development of the project.
-The program is designed to reunite a pilot group of 150 individuals leaving prison and/or jail with their families who live in NYCHA public housing and to provide them with re-entry services.
-Eligible participants are identified by a participating provider pre- or post-release.
+The Family Re-entry Pilot Program is a collaborative effort between the New York City Housing Authority (NYCHA) and the NYC Department of Homeless Services (DHS).
+The Vera Institute of Justice and the Corporation of Supportive Housing also are working with NYCHA in planning and developing the project.
+The program is designed for individuals who are leaving prison and/or jail to reunite with their families who live in NYCHA public housing; it also will provide them with re-entry services.

-150 selected participants will be given a two-year temporary permission to reside in the household while they are enrolled in the program.
-At the end of two years, if the pilot participant successfully completes the requirements of the program, his/her family can request that he/she be added to the NYCHA household on a permanent basis.
+At the end of the two years, if the pilot participant successfully completes the requirements of the program, and meets their goals, his/her family can request that the participant become an addition to the NYCHA lease and household on a permanent basis.